Wildlife Safety Tips & How to Prevent Dangerous Encounters

 If you are backpacking and days from the trailhead, your best bet is to stay stationary and call for help using an emergency communication device, like a Garmin InReach.
 This allows you to send an SOS signal and even communicate with emergency responders via custom text message so they know what they are dealing with.

 How to Prevent Mountain Lion & Cougar Encounters

 Like for bears, our top wildlife safety tip for mountain lion encounters is that noise is your best friend in keeping them away.
 Hike with a friend or a small group if possible, and keep your eye out for cougar tracks, fresh poop, and claw marks on trees.
 If you see these things, it’s an indication that a cougar lives in the area.
 If you are hiking with pets, keep them on a leash and consider heading back to your car.
 Smaller children should also stay close to their parents.

-It’s highly rare you’ll encounter a cougar or mountain lion in the wild as they are rather elusive and rarely make themselves known to humans.
+It’s pretty rare that you’ll encounter a cougar or mountain lion in the wild as they are rather elusive and rarely make themselves known to humans, but it’s definitely not improbable.
 Dealing with big cats is similar to bears in that you should be loud and appear as big as you can.
 And remember, don’t run.
 If you are in a group, stand together to make yourselves appear larger.
 Make sure the cat doesn’t feel trapped and has a way to move away from you.
 Make lots of noise and maintain eye contact with the cat.
 If you have kids, put them in the middle of the group.

 Maintaining eye contact with a big cat is essential.
 Act aggressive to make sure the cougar doesn’t mistake you for prey.
 Make as much noise as possible, play loud music on your phone, and do what you can to scare it off.
 If it isn’t backing down, throw stones or branches aiming for its eyes and head and fight back like hell.

 Moose can be found in Canada, Alaska, Colorado, Idaho, Maine, Minnesota, Montana, New Hampshire, New York, North Dakota, Utah, Vermont, Washington, Wisconsin, Michigan, and Wyoming.